masterxavierfox/ultimate-docker-cheat-sheet/README.md

 `docker ps -a` shows running and stopped containers.

-`docker stats --all` shows a running list of containers.
+`docker stats --all` shows resource usage statisticts for all running containers.

 ### Import / Export